She’s Just Not That Into You – for Lesbians

 She’s just not that into you if she tells you she’s not available for a relationship

 Players gonna play.
 If a woman tells you she’s not available or ready for a relationship (and you are), then she’s just not that into you.
+If you think it’s truly a temporary thing, tell her to look you up if she becomes available.
+But don’t wait.
 Move on to someone who sees the gift that you are.

 Here’s another guilty confession

 We often feel guilty about setting limits about what is and is not good enough for us.
 (Or maybe that’s just me…) Female socialization, yadda yadda.
 And that’s not unique to hetero women.
 Let’s not feel guilty about moving on from partners who don’t want to be with us enough.
 At the very least, let’s not let guilt or false hopes stop us from moving on, and finding a woman with whom we feel adored.